mmkay/ais-exporter/demo/README.md

   > ``dashboards`` directories.
 These directories contain YAML files which
   > specify which datasource or dashboards should be installed automatically.
   >
-  > The ais-exporter dashboard has been added into the
+  > The aisexporter dashboard has been added into the
   > ``/grafana/provisioning/dashboards`` so that it will be available by
   > default.
 You should be able to select and display it.